Small-scale turbulent dynamo for low-Prandtl number fluid: comparison of the theory with results of numerical

-In study of turbulence, after the theoretical model formulation (for decaying turbulence) in the classical work \citep{kolmogorov1941dissipation} and its development for stationary turbulence \citep{novikov1965functionals}, precision testing of the results of the model was performed in experiments \citep{moisy1999kolmogorov}.
+In the study of turbulence, after the theoretical model formulation (for decaying turbulence) in the classical work \citep{kolmogorov1941dissipation} and its development for stationary turbulence \citep{novikov1965functionals}, the precision testing of the model results was performed in experiments \citep{moisy1999kolmogorov}.
 The coincidence of theoretical predictions and experimental measurements has, citing \citet{moisy1999kolmogorov}, demonstrated 'the relevance of isotropic homogeneous turbulence state approximation, used in almost all theoretical approaches to turbulence'.
-For low-$Pm$ dynamo such program seems hardly possible because of experimental difficulties.
-However, in absence of experimental approbation, accurate quantitative comparison with DNS becomes even more important.
-It could validate both of the approaches: it would verify the resolution of DNS, and check the applicability of theoretical assumptions of delta- time correlation \citep{Tobias_Cattaneo_Boldyrev_2012} and Gaussianity of the turbulent velocity field.
-It could also test non-trivial effects resulting from non-Gaussianity, e.g., weakening of magnetic field generation and corrections to the magnetic energy spectrum \citep{kopyev2022magnetic, kopyev2022non, kopyev2024suppression}.
-Finally, if the theory were confirmed for moderate-low magnetic Prandtl numbers, one could scale it to extremely low $Pm$, unattainable by current facilities and typical for astrophysical objects.
+For a low-$Pm$ dynamo, such a program seems hardly possible because of experimental difficulties.
+However, in the absence of experimental approbation, an accurate quantitative comparison with DNS becomes even more important.
+It could validate both of the approaches: it would verify the resolution of DNS, and verify the applicability of theoretical assumptions of $\delta$-time correlation \citep{Tobias_Cattaneo_Boldyrev_2012} and Gaussianity of the turbulent velocity field.
+It could also test nontrivial effects resulting from non-Gaussianity, for instance, from the weakening of the magnetic field generation, and corrections for the magnetic energy spectrum \citep{kopyev2022magnetic, kopyev2022non, kopyev2024suppression}.
+Finally, if the theory were confirmed for moderate to low magnetic Prandtl numbers, it might be scaled to extremely low $Pm$, which are unattainable by current facilities and typical for astrophysical objects.

-Correct interpretation of numerical data on velocity correlators for their comparison with the theory is one of the problems on this path.
-In the Kazantsev theory, velocity correlators are assumed to be $\delta$-correlated in time, and the velocity distribution acts in Kazantsev equation by means of the multiplier $b(\rho)$ in the structure function,
+The correct interpretation of numerical data for velocity correlators for their comparison with the theory is one of the problems in this path.
+In the Kazantsev theory, velocity correlators are assumed to be $\delta$-correlated in time, and the velocity distribution acts in the Kazantsev equation by means of the multiplier $b(\rho)$ in the structure function,